Geometric properties of a new hyperbolic type metric: Introduction

 \section{Introduction}

-In geometric function theory, the hyperbolic metric plays an important role and has many interesting applications \cite{BM,KL}.
-In higher dimensions, however, the hyperbolic metric exists only in half-spaces and balls.
-It is precisely because of this defect of the hyperbolic metric that the hyperbolic-type metrics were introduced \cite{GO,GP,HKV}.
-For example, the Apollonian metric, the M\"obius-invariant Cassinian metric, Seittenranta's metric, the half-Apollonian metric, the scale-invariant Cassinian metric, and the triangular ratio metric are all hyperbolic-type metric \cite{TAMOAD,CZ,GHJM,IORM,IOTHM,HVZ,ASCM,MICM,S,WVZ,WXV,XWV,Z}.
-These metrics are also called point-distance metrics which can be divided into one-point distance metrics and two-point distance metrics.
-The first three of the above-mentioned metrics are two-point distance metric, and the last three are one-point distance metric.
+In geometric function theory, the hyperbolic metric plays a fundamental role and has numerous important applications \cite{BeardonMinda2007, KeenLakic2007}.
+In higher dimensions, however, the hyperbolic metric is defined only in balls and half-spaces.
+It is precisely this limitation that motivated the introduction of various hyperbolic-type metrics \cite{GehringOsgood1979, GehringPalka1976}.
+Examples include the Apollonian metric, the M\"obius-invariant Cassinian metric, Seittenranta's metric, the half-Apollonian metric, the scale-invariant Cassinian metric, and the triangular ratio metric \cite{Beardon1998, HaririKlenVuorinen2020, HaririVuorinenZhang2017, Hasto2006, HastoIbragimovLinden2006, HastoLinden2004, Ibragimov2016, Ibragimov2019, Seittenranta1999, Vuorinen1988, WangVuorinenZhang2021, WangXuVuorinen2021, XuWangZhang2022}.
+These metrics, often referred to as point-distance metrics, can be classified into one-point and two-point metrics.

-Most hyperbolic-type metrics belong to relative metric families.
-A relative metric is a metric that is evaluated in domain $D\subsetneq \mathbb{R}^n$ relative to its boundaries.
-In \cite{hasto2002}, H\"ast\"o introduced the generalized relative metric named as the $M$-relative metric which is defined on a domain $D\subsetneq \mathbb{R}^n$ by
+Most hyperbolic-type metrics belong to families of relative metrics.
+A relative metric is defined on a domain \(D \subsetneq \mathbb{R}^{n}\) relative to its boundary.
+H\"ast\"o \cite{Hasto2002} introduced the generalized relative metric, termed the \(M\)-relative metric, defined on a domain \(D \subsetneq \mathbb{R}^{n}\) by